auyer/rcpassos.me/posts/synchronous-cicd-workflow-response-argocd/index.md

 This action I built is shared across many systems; this is how I tell the workflow where the application YAML is.

 At this point, Argo is tracking the helm chart in a specific commit and running an image tagged with the same value.
-This is sufficient to deploy a newly built image to Kubernetes, without hard-coding a git sha or tag to any file.
+This is sufficient to deploy a newly built image to Kubernetes, without hard-coding a git SHA or tag to any file.
 Everything runs asynchronously from here, and a failure will not be reported.

 ## Retrieving Synchronous Responses